rweigel/stct/GEI.md

-The following are notes on the GEI coordinate system.
+The following are notes on the GEI coordinate frame.

 There are two basic categories of the Geocentric Equatorial Inertial^+ (GEI) coordinate frame in common use.